FRCFanonymous/FRCFanonymous/README.md

-# FCCF anonymous
+# GDCF anonymous

-The anonymous FCCF code and supplementary material for paper review.
+The anonymous GDCF code and supplementary material for paper review.